chaitin/SafeLine/README_EN.md

 ## 🏘️ Talk Group

 1. Bug feedback and feature suggestions can be directly submitted through GitHub Issues.
-2. Join <a href="https://discord.gg/r97FKm7u">SafeLine Discord</a> for more discussions."
+2. Join <a href="https://discord.gg/r97FKm7u">SafeLine Discord</a> for more discussions.

 ## Star History <a name="star-history"></a>